USRSE/usrse.github.io/pages/grants/grants-and-awards.md

     if your event is timed such that it occurs within 45 days of a quarterly deadline (e.g., event is July 20th and you are submitting for the June 30th deadline), please send an email to <a href="mailto:grants@us-rse.org">grants@us-rse.org</a>
     to let us know.
-We will endeavor to expedite the reviewal process so we can inform you in a timely manner of our decision.
+We will endeavor to expedite the review process so we can inform you in a timely manner of our decision.
 </details>